dwdkls/pizzamvc/README.md

 # PizzaMVC
 Fast and simple CRUD framework based on ASP.NET MVC

-## Important!

-This is only proof of concept with few gaps:

- - there is no ability to change type of database ID
- - there is no ability to define grid columns with custom actions
- - probably few more

-All those defects will be fixed soon.
-(I hope.)

 ## Summary

 PizzaMVC was created for making development of CRUD applications very fast.
 As developer you have to define only few types to add new functionality